henry-oberholtzer/zen-minesweeper/README.md

 ### To-Do

-- Mobile Adjustments

-  - Loads Screen based on display dimension,
 - Adapts to long press for placing flags as well

-- Modal for win or lose
-- New game / Reset Button
-- Adjustable Game Board Size
-- Better / responsive styling
 - Instructions tab
+- Board Renders on page reload

 ### Bugs

-- On low numbers of mines in a large board (eg 10 in a 60 by 200 board) flood fill stutters a webpage
+- None known at the moment.

 ### License